dkellenb/cas-fee-retrospective/documentation/AssessmentRemarks.md

 ### Learnings
 - Learned a lot by trying to cover most of the presented  technologies from our lecture
 - Don't choose always the most recent version, you may loose too much time
-- Filter stackoverflow comments by selecting only the last recent ones (as most of the answers are not valid anymore)
+- Filter Stackoverflow comments by selecting only the last recent ones (as most of the answers are not valid anymore)
 - Browser Stack is really helpful for finding IPhone 6 rendering issues, if no Mac is available for debugging.